In this article

 Setup time: 2 hours

-The game-changer: The categorization AI.
+The thing that actually matters: The categorization step.
 Without it, you just create a different kind of mess.

 Workflow 6: YouTube Thumbnail and Title Testing